thoughtspot/thoughtspot.github.io/_admin/backup-restore/backup-modes.md

 Data loaded through ThoughtSpot Loader (`tsload`), ODBC/JDBC drivers, and Data Connect is excluded.
-The expectation is that data loaded via `tsload` is from external sources and so can be re-loaded after the cluster is restored.
-An exception is if these mechanisms were used to load data into tables that were first created through CSV import (that is, a user first loaded the tables via the GUI).
+The expectation is that data loaded by `tsload` is from external sources and so can be re-loaded after the cluster is restored.
+An exception is if these mechanisms were used to load data into tables that were first created through CSV import (that is, a user first loaded the tables using the GUI).
 In this case, the data, like the tables they were loaded into, are saved.